thoni56/execnotify/README.md

 ## Configuration

-The default notifier is `terminal-notifier` but you can change that by setting the following variables in `~/.execnotifyrc`:
+The default notifier is `terminal-notifier` (MacOS) but you can change that by setting the following variables in `~/.execnotifyrc`:

 - notify_start
 - notify_pass